jdtsmith/indent-bars/README.md

 Configuration variables for bar position and line locations (including on blank lines):

-- `indent-bars-starting-column`: column to use for the first bar.
-Can be set in special modes which start at an unusual fixed offset, or set to 0 to get "column 0" bars.
+- `indent-bars-starting-column`: column to use for the first bar (default: one indent spacing).
+Can be set in special modes which start at an unusual fixed offset, or set to 0 to get "column 0" bars (which are possibly superfluous given the left buffer edge).
 - `indent-bars-spacing-override`:  Normally the number of spaces for indentation is automatically discovered from the mode and other variables.
-If that doesn't work for any reason, it can be explicitly set using this variable.
+If that doesn't work for any reason, it can be explicitly overridden using this variable.
 - `indent-bars-display-on-blank-lines`: Whether to display bars on blank lines.
-- `indent-bars-no-descend-string`: Whether to inhibit increasing depth inside of strings.
+- `indent-bars-no-descend-string`: Whether to inhibit increasing bar depth inside of strings.
-- `indent-bars-no-descend-list`: Whether to inhibit increasing depth inside of lists.
+- `indent-bars-no-descend-list`: Whether to inhibit increasing bar depth inside of lists.

 ## Character-based bars and terminal

 Custom variables affecting character-based bar display, e.g. in the terminal:

 - `indent-bars-prefer-character`: Use *characters* to display the vertical bar instead of stipples.
 This occurs automatically on non-graphical displays (terminals), but this variable can be used to always prefer character-based display.
+Useful if your version of GUI Emacs does not support `:stipple` patterns.
 - `indent-bars-no-stipple-char`: The character to use when stipples are unavailable or disabled.
 Defaults to the vertical box character `│`.
 Other good options include `┃`, `┋`, and `║`.
 - `indent-bars-no-stipple-char-font-weight`: Optional font weight to use for the face displaying the no-stipple character.
 - `indent-bars-unspecified-bg|fg-color`: Colors to use for the frame background and default foreground when they are unspecified (e.g. in terminals).
 If you intend to use `indent-bars` in the terminal, set to the terminal background/foreground colors you use.